adonyssantos/sass-template/README.md

 Does the same as `npm css-compile` and then minifies the compiled files. \
 This is very useful when uploading a file to production.

+# Credits

+This project is created from [Sass Boilerplate](https://github.com/KittyGiraudel/sass-boilerplate.git).